mhackersu/sdc/README.md

 - What would you do next to improve the script
     - Adding a data persistence layer
+    - Error handling for threshold, must be integer or decimal, not string
+    - Error handling for currency pair that does not exist
 - Other interesting checks you might implement
 - Your approach to solving the task, and any issues with implementation
     - Population/Sample calculation considerations with standard deviation